SquareBracketAssociates/Booklet-AI-Technics/Chapters/Clustering/PartitionalClustering.md

 ```

-We used #numberOfClusters: to specify the _k_.
+We use the message `numberOfClusters:` to specify the _k_.
 Your _k_ value could be already fixed, consider for example if you want to open four pizza delivery places.
-But in other cases the selection of a "good value" of _k_ usually requires a good understanding of the domain model, for example, one may choose _k_ = 3 under the knowledge of the domain model has three kinds of diagnostics (whatever they are), or _k_ = 2 when there are two types of insurances, players, or any other object.
-You can easily run KMeans with several values of _k_, but at some point, the refinement makes no difference to the final predictions and comparing results between different values of _k_ is time-consuming.
+But in other cases, the selection of a "good value" of _k_ usually requires a good understanding of the domain model, for example, one may choose _k_ = 3 under the knowledge that the domain model has three kinds of diagnostics (whatever they are), or _k_ = 2 when there are two types of insurances, players, or any other object.
+You can easily run KMeans with several values of _k_, but at some point, the refinement makes no difference to the final predictions, and comparing results between different values of _k_ is time-consuming.

 Of course, we already know there are three real clusters in the Iris-Flowers dataset but let us pretend, for the sake of learning _k-means_, to ignore the "species" column which contains the three clusters.
 We will see later there are methods to guess a good number of clusters, for example, the "elbow method".